-During the second quarter of 2010 Galantas announced a proposed private placement (See June 3, 2010 Press Release) of up to 50,000,000 units.
-Each unit is priced at \$ 0.05 and is comprised of one common share and one warrant.
+During the second quarter of 2010, Galantas announced a private placement (See June 3, 2010 Press Release) of up to 50,000,000 units.
+Each unit was priced at \$ 0.05 and comprised of one common share and one warrant.
 Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of \$ 0.10.
-On June 10, 2010 Galantas completed the first tranche of the private placement whereby the Company issued 21,000,000 units pursuant to the first tranche.
-The gross amount raised by the first tranche of the placing is \$1,050,000.
-Kenglo One Ltd who subscribed for all of the shares in the first tranche has expressed willingness to participate in the second tranche of the offering.
+During the second quarter of 2010 Galantas completed the first tranche of the private placement whereby the Company issued 21,000,000 units pursuant to the first tranche.
+The gross amount raised by the first tranche of the placing was \$1,050,000.

-Subsequent to June 30, 2010 the Company reported that it had completed the second tranche of the private placement announced on June 3, 2010.
-The Company issued 24,550,000 units pursuant to the second tranche to Kenglo One Ltd who were the subscriber to the first tranche.
-This placing is the final part of the larger offering of 45,550,000 units announced on June 3, 2010.
-Each unit is priced at CDN\$0.05 and is comprised of one common share and one warrant.
-Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of CDN\$0.10.
-The gross amount raised by the second tranche of the placing is CDN\$1,227,500.
-This subscription will increase Kenglo's holding in the Company to approximately 19.3 % of the issued shares in the Company immediately following the second tranche.
-If warrants within the Offering are exercised, Kenglo's stake in the Company could rise to approximately 32.4% of the issued shares in the Company immediately following the second tranche.
+Early in the third quarter the Company reported that it had completed the second tranche of the private placement.
+The Company issued 24,550,000 units pursuant to the second tranche to Kenglo One Ltd, the subscriber to the first tranche.
+Each unit was priced at \$ 0.05 and comprised of one common share and one warrant.
+Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of \$ 0.10.
+The gross amount raised by the second tranche of the placing was \$1,227,500.
+This subscription increased Kenglo's holding in the Company to approximately 19.3 % of the issued shares in the Company immediately following the second tranche.
+If warrants within the offering are exercised, Kenglo's stake in the Company could rise to approximately 32.4% of the issued shares in the Company.
 The Company intends to use the funds from the placing for an expanded drilling program, mobile and fixed plant improvements and working capital.
-The expanded drilling program will concentrate initially on targets close to the operating mine site that have already been reported upon by consultants ACA Howe (Press Release 12th June 2008) and will commence in the summer 2010.
+The expanded drilling program will concentrate initially on targets close to the operating mine site that have already been reported upon by consultants ACA Howe (Press Release 12th June 2008) and will commence in early 2011.